Manly Junction RR Museum

-About 10 miles north of Mason City, there is a junction between
+About 10 miles north of Mason City IA, there is a junction between

-the UP and the Iowa Northern.
-The track ends here in Manly at the former Rock Island yard, and
+the Union Pacific and the Iowa Northern.
+The Iowa Northern track ends here in Manly,

 rated states for railfanning.
-When I was travelling a lot for work back in
+When I was traveling a lot for work back in

 the late 90's, I got to sample a fair portion of what Iowa has to offer,